 Muay Thai Fighting Style

-Muay Thai, otherwise known as Thai kickboxing, was developed from the Thai martial arts called Muay Boran.
-The sport was altered into Muay Thai in the early 20th century by incorporating elements of western boxing.
+Muay Thai, known as Thai kickboxing, was developed from the Thai martial arts called Muay Boran.
+The sport was altered into Muay Thai in the early 20th century by incorporating elements of Western boxing.

 Due to this, Muay Thai has many similarities to boxing.
 Like boxing, there are set rounds in competitive Muay Thai.
 In addition, there are rules for padded gloves, and both sports take place within the confinement of a ring.

 The main difference between Muay Thai and other pugilistic sports is elbows, push kicks, and knees.
 Every part of the body is utilized except for the head.
-Muay Thai fighters are well-known for training with intense body conditioning, essentially making them amongst the best fighters in the world.
+Muay Thai fighters are well-known for training with intense body conditioning, making them among the best fighters in the world.

 As the sport has developed, it’s evolved from a fighting sport simply for practitioners to compete into more recreational use.
 Nowadays, the sport is used as a way of fitness, encompassed by people from various social strata.